polywrap/PolyGPT/README.md

 ## Debugging

 PolyGPT keeps an up-to-date version of all messages being sent to the OpenAI API in the `./workspace/.msgs` file.
 All of these messages will be sent to OpenAI on each chat completion.
-This is useful because as the message log grows, summarizations happen to maintain a context window within a given maxiumum token limit.
+This is useful because as the message log grows, summarizations are performed upon the message history to fit them within a maximum context window token limit.

 ## GPT-4